cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ### Determining the upgrade paths

-When developing Dogus, it must be ensured that upgrades of Dogus also work across multiple versions.
+When developing a Dogu, it must be ensured that upgrading a Dogu also works across multiple versions.
 For this purpose, the upgrade scripts must be designed in such a way that they determine the upgrade path and automatically perform any necessary migration steps.

 For this purpose, all upgrade scripts can read the previous (`FROM`) and new (`TO`) Dogu version: